-- You will show respect to your fellow classmates and your professor.
-You will not belittle or laugh at others’ ideas or dominate discussions.
-The professor may eject you from class for any inappropriate or disruptive behavior.
+- In all online interactions, you will show respect to your fellow classmates and your professor.
+You will not belittle others’ ideas in the discussion forums.

-• Any UMS-recognized religious holiday is an excused absence, and the work missed can be made up.
-However, please inform your professor that you will be out of class and arrange to get the make-up work.
-Please obtain any missed notes from a fellow classmate.
+- Any UMS-recognized religious holiday is an excused absence, and the live lectures/discussion board posts missed can be made up.
+However, please inform your professor that you will be delaying work because of a religious holiday.

 College of Fine Arts and Communication